WeAreTheField/wearethefield/documentation/index.md

 This is a very rough outline of the current workflow for collecting authors from publisher websites and conference programs, and how we are analyzing this data.

-This is a very low-tec way of text mining and analysis, processes that have been formed out of convenience.
+This is a very low-tech way of text mining and analysis, processes that have been formed out of convenience.
 This is not a definitive method for doing this work by any means.

 To follow, you'll need a basic understanding of the Command Line, Excel, and the ability to understand what a PHP script is doing (not the ability to write PHP).